-It's not always easy to juggle school-related responsibilities like homework, college prep, advanced classes and extracurricular activities — not to mention socializing!
-Fortunately, our study skills program in the Boston region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on "higher order" thinking skills including academic planning, strategic planning and expectation management After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
+Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Boston region.
+We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
+After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
 Discover for yourself how our friendly tutors in the Boston region can help your child accomplish goals and realize his or her potential.

 We Can Help With All Kinds of Study Skills, Including: